 During the second half of the nineteenth century, typefoundries often copied each other’s products through electrotyping.
 That process is complicated to explain, but it entailed growing matrices around preexisting letterforms (either cut in metal, or cast type sorts) in an electrochemical bath.
 According to most accounts, this illicit method of copying was rampant and practiced by almost everyone in the business.
 Therefore, it is difficult to say which instance of one foundry’s types in another foundry’s catalogues are the result of electrotyped copying and which represent “legitimate” purchases of duplicate matrices.
 I mention this because I have found the Zeitungs-Grotesque design in about half of the typefoundry catalogues printed in Germany, Austria and Switzerland between about 1880 and 1914.

 I’m not sure what to make of this list; when I look at the 1907 Lettergieterij “Amsterdam” catalogue, I only find eight Vette Antieke sizes: 6, 7, 8, 10, 12, 16, 20 and 28pt.
-The 8, 10 and 20pt sizes do look like they came from Francke, but the 12, 16 and 28pt sizes are a different typeface that I discuss below – either the Patent Type-Founding Company’s Royal Gothic or Flinsch’s Fette Grotesk.
+While the 8, 10 and 20pt sizes look like they came from Francke, the 12, 16 and 28pt sizes are from one of the similar typefaces I discuss below.
+They are either part of the Patent Type-Founding Company’s Royal Gothic or Flinsch’s Fette Grotesk.
 The 6 and 7pt sized types are only shown on a small insert bound into the catalogue.
-Their product numbers are higher than the larger Vette Antieke’s sizes (157 and 1576 vs. 871, 872 and 953–196).
+Their product numbers are higher than the larger Vette Antieke’s sizes (1575 and 1576 vs. 871, 872 and 953–196).
 If the Lettergieterij “Amsterdam” did not make those small sizes in-house, they might have procured them from Berthold.

 Francke’s total number of Zeitungs-Grotesque sizes

 Like the Lettergietereij “Amsterdam,” many of the foundries carrying Francke’s Zeitungs-Grotesque design offered the fonts in ten or more sizes.
-Although I have only found the two Francke specimens for the typeface reproduced above, I suspect that Francke may have extended the range of Zeitungs-Grotesque sizes they offered after 1875.
+Although I have only found the two Francke specimens for the typeface reproduced above, I suspect that Francke may have extended the range of the Zeitungs-Grotesque sizes they had on offer, at some time after 1875.